PrefectHQ/prefect/docs/cloud/workspaces.md

 ![Initiating a workspace transfer in the Prefect Cloud UI.](/img/ui/workspace-transfer.png)

 The **Transfer Workspace** page shows the workspace to be transferred on the left.
-Select the target account or organization for the workspace on the right.
+Select the target account for the workspace on the right.

 !!! tip "Workspace transfer impact on accounts"
-    Workspace transfer may impact resource usage and costs for source and target account or organization.
+    Workspace transfer may impact resource usage and costs for source and target accounts.

     When you transfer a workspace, users, API keys, and service accounts may lose access to the workspace.
     Audit log will no longer track activity on the workspace.